 MMA Bowls (chicken nuggets, mashed potatoes, corn, and gravy)

 You know your child can do more but is not getting the attention needed in their current environment to reach their full potential.
 We know that choosing the right school for your child can be difficult because each child is so unique.
 We believe students should experience school as it should be, a place where children are educated in an environment that leads them to thrive and encourages their maximum potential.

-Massanutten Military Academy is a co-educational, non-profit military boarding and day school in Virginia for middle and high school students with post graduate studies.
+Massanutten Military Academy is a co-educational, non-profit military boarding and day school in Virginia for students in 8th-12th grades with post graduate studies.
 We welcome all faiths and live by our motto: Non Nobis Solum (Not For Ourselves Alone).

 Massanutten Military Academy admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school administered programs.